Relayium

 Plain WebRTC is encrypted in transit by DTLS, and that is real protection against a passive network eavesdropper.
 But the DTLS fingerprints that authenticate each side are exchanged through the signaling server.
 A malicious or compromised signaling server can substitute its own fingerprints and sit invisibly in the middle — a classic man-in-the-middle attack that DTLS alone does not stop.

 Relayium adds a second, independent encryption layer on top of the WebRTC channel: an X25519 key exchange derives a key used for per-chunk AES-256-GCM, and that key is never sent to any server.
-To detect a man-in-the-middle, both devices display the same 6-digit Short Authentication String (SAS); if the codes match, no server sits between you.
+To detect a man-in-the-middle, turn on advanced verification (off by default) and both devices display the same 6-digit Short Authentication String (SAS); if the codes match, no server has impersonated either endpoint or terminated the application-layer encryption.
 Each file is also verified end-to-end with a SHA-256 hash.

-When a direct connection is impossible, the encrypted stream falls back to a TURN relay — but the relay only ever sees ciphertext, so the transfer stays end-to-end encrypted.
+Across networks the TURN relay carries only ciphertext that it cannot read or decrypt, and Relayium keeps no server-side copy or history of the realtime content.
 There is also an optional stored download-link mode: your browser encrypts the files with AES-256-GCM and the decryption key lives only in the URL fragment, so the server stores zero-knowledge ciphertext it cannot read.
-Realtime transfers need no account; creating a share or download link requires the sender to sign in.
+On the same network, no account is needed; creating a cross-network pairing code requires the creator to sign in, while the person joining never needs an account.
+Creating a stored download link also requires sign-in.
 Transfers that drop mid-way can resume instead of restarting.

 The differences that matter most, side by side: